-Valves are crucial components of fluid control systems, and one particular type, the lug butterfly valve, is commonly used in a variety of industries.
+Valves are crucial components of fluid control systems, and one particular type, the lug style butterfly valves, is commonly used in a variety of industries.
 But what exactly is a lug butterfly valve, and how does it work?
 In this blog post, we will provide an explanation of lug butterfly valves, breaking down their function and the different parts that make up the valve.
 Additionally, we will examine the advantages and disadvantages of using lug butterfly valves, along with tips for proper installation and maintenance.
 This comprehensive guide will give you a solid understanding of lug butterfly valves and their role in fluid control systems.

 A lug style butterfly valve is a type of valve used to control the flow of fluids in pipes or hoses.
 It gets its name from the metal lugs on the valve’s body, which are used to secure the valve in place between two flanges on a pipe.
 Lug butterfly valves work by using a rotating disc that moves perpendicular to the flow of fluid.
 When the disc is turned so that it is parallel to the flow of fluid, the valve is open, allowing fluid to pass through.
 Conversely, when the disc is turned so that it is perpendicular to the flow of fluid, the valve is closed, stopping the flow.
 Lid actuation and operating torque of a butterfly valve are directly proportional to the diameter of the valve, which makes it ideal for use in larger pipe sizes.